Survey shows downtown Portland employment is healthy

 Business owners and retailers cite livability issues as top concern

-PORTLAND, Ore. – Newly released data from Downtown Clean & Safe showed employment, wages and businesses in downtown Portland all continue to grow.
-However, a majority of downtown business owners and retailers said they don’t think downtown has enough services to address the needs of the homeless.
+PORTLAND, Ore. – Downtown Clean & Safe recently released data showing employment, wages and businesses in downtown Portland are continuing to grow.
+Despite this growth and a majority of downtown business owners and retailers saying they feel safe, concerns remain around the livability issues that many experience in downtown.

 Key report findings include: